People Are People: Recording

-The song included heavy use of sampled sounds: samples included running water, doors creaking, and the sound of hitting an anvil, plus "everything from acoustic bass drums through to an airline hostess going through pre take-off drill".
 In 2017 Gahan elaborated: "We were using all these tape loops to create rhythms and the technology was quite advanced, but it wasn't anything like it is today [35 years later], the things that you can do.
 We used to go into studios, and the first thing we'd do, we'd ask where the kitchen was – literally for pots and pans and things that we could throw down the stairs, and record the rhythms they would make crashing around, and then make it into loops."